wp-plugins/wp-user-stylesheet-switcher/readme.txt

 === WP User Stylesheet Switcher ===
 Contributors: vgstef
 Donate link: http://web.globulesverts.org
-Tags: stylesheet, customize, CSS
-Requires at least: 3.0
+Tags: stylesheet, customize, CSS, accessibility, Requires at least: 3.0
 Tested up to: 3.9.2
-Stable tag: v1.5.4
+Stable tag: v1.5.5
 License: GPLv2 or later

-Adds a list of stylesheets in the frontend to allow visitors to choose a different visual look for the website.
+Adds a list of stylesheets in the frontesnd to allow visitors to choose a different visual look for the website.

 == Description ==